ka4ep/Lexical.Localization/docs/BestPractices/ClassLibraryHybrid/README.md

             IAssetBuilder builder = new AssetBuilder.OneBuildInstance();
             IAsset asset = builder.Build();
             IStringLocalizerFactory localizer = new StringLocalizerRoot(asset, new CulturePolicy());
-            // Install TutorialLibrary's ILibraryAssetSources
+            // Install TutorialLibrary's IAssetSources
             Assembly library = typeof(MyClass).Assembly;
-            builder.AddLibraryAssetSources(library).Build();
+            builder.AddAssetSources(library).Build();
             #region Snippet

             // Create class without localizer
             MyClass myClass1 = new MyClass(default);

-            // Use the culture that was provided by with the class library (LibraryAssetSources) CultureInfo.CurrentCulture = CultureInfo.GetCultureInfo("de");
+            // Use the culture that was provided by with the class library (AssetSources) CultureInfo.CurrentCulture = CultureInfo.GetCultureInfo("de");
             Console.WriteLine(myClass1.Do());